I Was a Spy: Critical reception

-The Evening News (Rockhampton) (30 May 1934) praised the acting and described it as "[spectacular] in its sweep, human in its emotions, dramatic in its intensity and profoundly gripping in its appeal."
+The Evening News (Rockhampton), praised the acting and described it as "[spectacular] in its sweep, human in its emotions, dramatic in its intensity and profoundly gripping in its appeal."

-Although it was very successful at the box office, this was not Saville's reaction.
+The film was panned by critic William Troy in The Nation for glossing over the realities of war and the hundreds of deaths caused by this spy.
+In his review, he compared it to general war propaganda saying, "It is the kind of picture calculated to make us believe that there is something beautiful and touching about war, after all."
+Film historian and critic Paul Rotha for Cinema Quarterly also disliked the film highlighting how the causes of the war are completely ignored and said, "I raise my hat to Gaumont for attempting a film of serious stature, but replace it when I see the spirit in which the deed is done."

+Saville's also had doubts about the film.
 He watched the completed I Was a Spy with one of the Assistant Directors, Herbert Mason, and was devastated: however, Mason reassured him that it was his "best to date."

 Halliwell's Film & Video Guide described the film as "[good] standard war espionage melodrama."

 Adrian Turner for Radio Times said that, "Fans of vintage British cinema will enjoy this sprightly espionage yarn, set during the First World War and bearing a close resemblance to the Mata Hari legend."

-In 2021, film critic and author, Derek Winnert praised the cast and their performances.
+In 2021, film critic and author Derek Winnert praised the cast and their performances.